longhorn/longhorn/CONTRIBUTING.md

 This guideline applies to all the repositories under Longhorn.

+The contribution to Longhorn is not limited to writing the code and submit the PR.
+We will also appreciate if you file issues, provide feedbacks and suggesting new features.
+Most of Longhorn's features are driven by the community's need and we believe the community is the most valuable part of Longhorn.

+Of course, code contribution is more than welcome.
+To make things simpler, if you're fixing a small issue (e.g. typo), go ahead to submit a PR and we will pick it up; but if you're planning to submit a bigger PR to implement a new feature, it's easier to submit an new issue to discuss the design with the maintainer first before go ahead implementing it.

+When you're ready to get involved in the code, [this developer guide](https://github.com/longhorn/longhorn/wiki/Getting-started-with-Longhorn-Development) should help you to get up to the speed.

+Feel free to join the discussion on Longhorn development at [longhorn-dev](https://rancher-users.slack.com/messages/CMLPKMYDC) slack channel.

+Happy contributing!

 ## DCO Sign off

 All authors to the project retain copyright to their work.
 However, to ensure